 Besides cutting carbon emissions in transport, we also address climate protection at our logistics and administrative buildings.
-Since 2006, we have reduced CO2 by 3,145 t (adjusted) at our sites in Germany, saving 9% of greenhouse gas emissions - equivaof our sites in Germany hold environmental certification based on ISO 14001.

-lent to the average amount emitted by 300 people per year.
+Since 2006, we have reduced CO2 by 3,145 t (adjusted) at our sites in Germany, saving 9% of greenhouse gas emissions - equivalent to the average amount emitted by 300 people per year.
 By 2020, we are looking to cut carbon emissions at our sites by at least half, using 2006 as the base year.
 To achieve this we need to lower energy consumption and convert to alternative energies.
-Energy
+Energy consumption at reporting companies amounted to 127,039 MWh in 2014 - a saving of 4.3% on the reporting year 2012/13.